 American Association of Sexuality Educators, Counselors, and Therapists–For therapists specializing in sexual issues (worldwide).

-Gaylesta-A directory of therapists primarily in the San Francisco Bay Area but expanding who serve LGBTQ+ needs.
+Gaylesta-A directory of therapists primarily in the San Francisco Bay Area, but expanding, who serve LGBTQ+ needs.

-Bay Area Open Minds-Kink aware and poly-friendly therapists
+Bay Area Open Minds-Kink-aware and poly-friendly therapists

 Rouse Relational Wellness; A group practice in San Francisco founded by David Khalili, author of Mental Health Workbook for Men.